A great 'prepare ahead' healthy meal for the whole family - Mexican Sang Choy Bau! https://t.co/HaABEh40OA

 A. Monounsaturated fats have only one double bond in their carbon chain (hence the term "mono"), while polyunsaturated have two, three or more of these bonds ("poly" means many).
 Understanding this difference in their structure will help us understand the role they have in our health.

-Monounsaturated fatty acids are liquids at room temperature.
+Monounsaturated fats are generally liquids at room temperature.
 Monounsaturated fatty acids have a higher melting point than polyunsaturated fatty acids but a lower melting point than saturated fatty acids (which have no double bonds).

 Monounsaturates are found in all fats and oils but are concentrated in these oils - olive, canola, macadamia, peanut and high-oleic sunflower oil (a type of sunflower oil bred to have a high concentration – it's used to deep-fry potato chips to give them a healthier fat profile).
 Read more about high-oleic sunflower oil here.